zschmidt/sample-invoice-app/backend/README.md

 * While the Invoice model has 7 members, only 4 can be updated -- `invoiceNumber`, `status`, and `issueDate` are all handled by the server to hopefully fend off any strange issues with primary keys, marking unpaid invoices as `Paid`, or changing the creation date

+* It's not possible to reach the `Rejected` state.
+In my mind, this could be a state that's reached when the payment is rejected by the bank/etc.

+* You can only make a payment in full.
+This is done so that I don't spend every waking minute coding this thing.
+Future expansion could include partial payments, with an update to the server logic to only update an invoice to `Paid` if the full payment amount has been reached.
+In fact, the API doesn't even allow you to send an amount, it's a read only field.

+* You're not allowed to make a payment in the future.
+Payments get stamped with a `paymentDate` of when the payment hits the POST route in the server

+* You can't delete or otherwise modify a payment.
+Perhaps that could trigger the `Rejected` state, but in the real world it would involve charge backs or undoing wire transfers, which seems sticky

 * There's no unit testing.
 That might be added in the future if I carve out the time, but it's a known hole

 * I spent the time centralizing the Invoice/Payment models, then had to duplicate them in the swagger docs.
 This obviously opens it up to issues with drift.
 Would be a neat `todo` to figure out how to get swagger to reference my models, but that's probably not going to happen